Sinfin, Derby, Derbyshire, England.

 Although the aero engine factory is still here and continues to expand, many of the old businesses, including the Ordnance Factory, are gone or at least severely diminished in size.

-The Sinfin District Centre has a large ASDA supermarket, together with the Ferrers Arms pub already mentioned, Post Office, a number of small shops, library and doctor’s surgery.
-The present ASDA store opened in 2000, replacing a smaller store on another part of the site.
+The Sinfin District Centre has a large Asda supermarket, together with the Ferrers Arms pub already mentioned, Post Office, a number of small shops, library and doctor’s surgery.
+The present Asda store opened in 2000, replacing a smaller store on another part of the site.
 Various other small shops and takeaways are dotted in convenient small groups around Sinfin.

 Sinfin has four primary schools, a pre-school day centre and a secondary school.
 The secondary school was badly damaged by fire in 2006, and classes were held in temporary accommodation whilst it was being rebuilt.
 The new school, extended and with improved facilities including its own wind turbine power generation, opened in 2008.
+In 2013, it became the City of Derby Academy.

 There are Church of England (St Stephen’s) and Roman Catholic (Holy Spirit) churches, and Sinfin Moor Church which holds services for Church of England, United Reformed and Methodist.
 Perhaps surprisingly, for an area whose population includes many Asians, there are no mosques or temples: the nearest are situated in Normanton.

 However, in spite of the nearness of the main lines from Derby to Birmingham and Stoke-on-Trent, Sinfin has no rail station.
-Two stations, Sinfin North and Sinfin Central, were opened in the 1976 on a branch line that formerly served Chellaston, but were not a success, partly because of the decline of the factories they were intended to serve.
+Two stations, Sinfin North and Sinfin Central, were opened in 1976 on a branch line that formerly served Chellaston, but were not a success, partly because of the decline of the factories they were intended to serve.
 Because of technical difficulties with new rolling stock, passenger trains ceased to run in 1993.
 The line had not been officially sanctioned for closure, so a substitute service had to be provided.
 Passenger numbers had declined to such an extent by this time that a taxicab was sufficient to provide the service!
 Closure was finally sanctioned in 1998, and the taxicab service withdrawn.

 In more recent years, Peartree station, near the Foresters’ Leisure Park, had its service enhanced, and a new station was opened at Willington, about 7 km away.
 But again, neither of these developments proved as successful as had been hoped and both are now served only by a handful of trains.